For men like me, pleats are fantastic.

 The debate over forward or reverse pleats looking best is largely a debate of aesthetic preference, with some people swearing by the forward pleat and others swearing by the reverse pleat.
 Below, I’ll touch on the pros and cons of both pleat types and you can decide for yourself as to which you prefer.

-The reverse pleat is much more common than its forward compatriot, and seems to have a more vocal following.
+The reverse pleat (also known as forward sideseam) is much more common than its forward compatriot, and seems to have a more vocal following.

 The reverse pleat is common in ready-to-wear pleated pants.
-It’s easier to get right, and commonly found in double pleated configurations as seen in the image above.
+It’s easier to get the fit right, and commonly found in double pleated configurations off the rack.

-Forward pleats are not as commonly found on ready-to-wear trousers, as they are more dependent on the measurements being accurate.
-They’re more commonly found on made to measure and bespoke trousers, but are occasionally found on RTW models such as the below pictured from Polo Ralph Lauren.
+Forward pleats (also known as forward inseam) are not as commonly found on ready-to-wear trousers, as they are more dependent on the measurements being accurate.
+They’re more commonly found on made to measure and bespoke trousers, but are often found on RTW models such as the below pictured from Polo Ralph Lauren.

 However, they are harder to shop for.
-There’s a risk with forward pleats; if your trousers are too tight and the pleats pull open, it’s in full glaring view and doesn’t look good.
+There’s a risk with forward pleats; if your trousers are too tight and the pleats pull open, it’s in full glaring view.
 This is the point where reverse pleats win, they’re slightly more forgiving when it comes to fit.

 This being said, you should be trying your best to nail your fit; it’s the most important thing about your clothing.